-If a decision is deferred (for example, a Site Inspection), resulting in a further report to the Committee at a subsequent meeting, no further opportunity for public speaking on the same application will be allowed, but the comments previously made will be taken into account.
+- If a decision is deferred (for example, to allow for a Site Inspection), resulting in a further report to the Committee at a subsequent meeting, no further opportunity for public speaking on the same application will be allowed, but the comments previously made will be taken into account.

 - However, if at the time of the original consideration of the application there was no speaker in support or to object, or town or parish councillor representations made, then they will be allowed to speak when the application is reconsidered provided that proper notice has been given.

 - Please note, the Chairman of the Committee will not allow papers to be tabled (placed on Member's desks) prior to the meeting.
 Therefore, if members of the public have information which they wish the Committee to see and/or read, they must send it to Members in advance of the meeting.

 - In the case of linked applications only one time slot per objector, supporter or parish council will be allowed.